richard17a/VolPy/README.md

 # VolPy

 This repository contains the REBOUND scripts used for the N-body test particle simulations, as well as simple scripts to generate the figures found in Anslow, Bonsor & Rimmer 2023, submitted (Proceedings of the Royal Society A).

+## Setup
+- Install the package from Github
+-